Skip to content

 pnpm carabase init

-7. Finish configuration — model routing, OAuth apps (optional), SOUL.md, and flips workspace_settings.setup_completed = true so the Admin SPA stops showing the first-run wizard.
+10. Complete — flips workspace_settings.setup_completed = true so the Admin SPA stops showing the first-run wizard.

 Interrupted mid-wizard?
-Re-run pnpm carabase init — completed steps are skipped.
+Re-run pnpm carabase init — completed steps are skipped and it won’t rotate HOST_MASTER_KEY unless you ask.

 After the wizard completes, open http://localhost:3000/admin/ to land on the Admin SPA dashboard.